ErickWDaniel/ErickWDaniel/README.md

 🌱 I'm currently learning more about machine learning and AI techniques.

 #### Collaboration
-💞️ I'm looking to collaborate on AI projects and research.
+💞️ I'm looking to collaborate on AI projects and research.Feel free to join me in anyproject that uses the above language mastered

 #### Contact
 📫 You can reach me at [erickwilfreddaniel@gmail.com](mailto:erickwilfreddaniel@gmail.com).